 Both the airbag and belt tensioner systems operation is constantly monitored electronically.
-The warning lamp \$\mathbb{M}\$ will light up for a few seconds every time the ignition is switched on (self-diagnosis).
+The warning lamp $\mathfrak A$ will light up for a few seconds every time the ignition is switched on (self-diagnosis).

-The system must be checked when the warning lamp \mathfrak{Z} :
+The system must be checked when the warning lamp 3::

-- . does not light up when the ignition is switched on, - · after the ignition is switched on, it turns off after 4 seconds, - · turns off and then lights up again after the ignition is switched on, - lights up or flashes while the vehicle is moving.
+- does not light up when the ignition is switched on, - · after the ignition is switched on, it turns off after 4 seconds, - it turns off and then lights up again after the ignition is switched on, - lights up or flashes while the car is moving.